 A physical delivery option gives its owner the right to receive physical delivery (if it is a call), or to make physical delivery (if it is a put) of the underlying interest when the option is exercised.
 A cash-settled option gives its owner the right to receive a cash payment based on the difference between a determined value of the underlying interest at the time the option is exercised and the fixed exercise price of the option.
 In the case of physically settled options, it may not be possible to terminate the position at any particular time or at an acceptable price.
-A cash-settled call conveys the right to receive a cash payment if the determined value of the underlying interest at exercise price of the option, and a cash-settled put conveys the right to receive a cash payment if the determined value of the option.
+A cash-settled call conveys the right to receive a cash payment if the determined value of the underlying interest at exercise exceeds the exercise price of the option, and a cash-settled put conveys the right to receive a cash payment if the determined value of the underlying interest at exercise is less than the exercise price of the option.